 Both of these devices are easy to hold, but the Airwrap weighs a bit less than the Supersonic.
 I love that the round volumizing brush attachment on the Airwrap is a lot less round and bulky than other hair dryer brushes on the market.
 However, combining the curling barrels with the Airwrap motor makes for a pretty cumbersome tool, compared to sleeker curling irons on the market.

 All-in-all, the Supersonic is a great blow dryer with incredibly high performance and a sleek, sexy design.
 I would say it’s the creme de la creme of blow dryers, but absolutely comes at a price.
-Had I not been gifted this blow dryer, I wouldn’t have spent $430 on this device.
-That’s because I don’t blow dry my hair often enough to justify the price tag.

 That being said, I think this is definitely worth it for someone who blow dries their hair more than 3-4 times per week.
-Not only will the Supersonic last you a long time, but it will protect your hair from too much damage and will also dry your hair very fast.
+Not only will the Supersonic last you a long time, but it will protect your hair from too much heat damage and will also dry your hair very fast.
 It’s beautifully designed, looks great on a bathroom counter.
 And is worth the high price tag for those who blow dry their locks often.

 I didn’t expect to love the Airwrap as much as I do.
 But, every time I use it, my friends ask me if I got my hair done somewhere.
 And yes, although the price tag is very high ($600), you’re getting four tools in one—if you divide the price up, that would be $150 per tool, which is the average cost for a high-end hair tool.